seba-nuo/frontend-challenge/README.md

 ## Installation
 You must have [Node.js](https://nodejs.org/en/download/) installed.
-On the proyect directory run:
+1. On the proyect directory run:
 - `npm i`

-Install all dependencies.
+  To install all dependencies.

+2. create a .env on the proyect and add a variable with the products url like this:

+   `REACT_APP_URL="replace this with your products url"`

 ## Available Scripts
 In the project directory, you can run: